alexprice1/Bold/README.md

       exports.run=function(){
         var number = Math.random();
         if(number<.5){
-          return fn("This is a standard error message.");
+          return fn('This is a standard error message.');
         } else {
           return fn(null,{
-            data:"This the standard way to send data back to the client."
+            data:'This the standard way to send data back to the client.'
           });
         }
       };